 FanDuel is a lot like DraftKings.
 It’s a fantasy sports platform that involves real money.
 You can essentially bet your fantasy team against everyone else’s.
 The winner takes home prizes.
 Unlike DraftKings, this one doesn’t have any reliable free options.
 They have a bunch of cheap options, though.
 You can also set up a league with just your friends.
 They collect the money and dole it out to the winners.
 We’re not sure how this one didn’t tick the Google Play in-app purchases tag.
 In any case, it’s a lot of fun, but we don’t recommend spending a ton of money on this.
 They also include brackets for stuff like March Madness.

-Pocket Casts is probably the best podcast app available.
+Podcast Addict is one of the best podcast apps on mobile.
 It’s not a typical fantasy sports app.
 There are a variety of fantasy sports podcasts out there.
 That includes daily or weekly discussions about players, projections, and more.
 It’s a good listen for those long days at the office or during commutes.
 The more info you have, the better you’re likely to do.
-The app itself scrubs popular podcast networks like iTunes.
-You can also create an account and sync your podcast across multiple devices.
-It’s really good, we promise.
-Doggcatcher is another great podcast player if you don’t like Pocket Casts.
+The app lets you find the ones you like, download them for offline listening, and keep track of the latest episodes.
+The free version comes with most of the features along with some advertising.
+You can pay the premium subscription to remove ads, but you don’t really have to in order to get in there and listen to your favorite stuff.
+Doggcatcher is another great podcast player as well.

 RealFevr is a fantasy sports app for soccer (European football) fans.
 It supports a variety of leagues and events.
 It even did this year’s World Cup.
 The app has all of the features you’d want in a fantasy app.
 You also get a salary cap model, prizes, playoffs, and multi-platform support.
 There are individual soccer league apps that may provide a better experience for a specific league.
 However, this is a great one for soccer fans who like multiple events.
 It’s also entirely free.